xavieryang007/eino/README.md

 ## Highly Extensible Aspects (Callbacks)

 - Aspects handle cross-cutting concerns such as logging, tracing, metrics, etc., as well as exposing internal details of component implementations.
-- Five aspects on supported: **OnStart, OnEnd, OnError, OnStartWithStreamInput, OnEndWithStreamOutput**.
+- Five aspects are supported: **OnStart, OnEnd, OnError, OnStartWithStreamInput, OnEndWithStreamOutput**.
 - Developers can easily create custom callback handlers, add them during graph run via options, and they will be invoked during graph run.
 - Graph can also inject aspects to those component implementations that do not support callbacks on their own.